tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-15-goals-for-50-days.md

 <img style="border:1px solid #dedede; max-width: 350px" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/duthieride.png" alt="wacky analytics" />

 I'm not sure what happened there. .04 miles? .03 mph?
 For some reason, when Google Fit syncs with other apps like MapMyRide, the metrics often get distorted.
 The biking wasn't intense.
 The [Duthie bike park](https://www.evergreenmtb.org/trails/duthie-hill) doesn't offer challenging elevation climbs, just trails that loop and snake around with lots of dirt mounds, bridges, sloped corners, and other bike-parky things.
 Did I really deserve 82 points?
+However, this instance seems to be an anomoly to the norm.

 Here's a Google Fit reading for another ride (within [Spring Lake / Lake Desire](https://kingcounty.gov/services/parks-recreation/parks/parks-and-natural-lands/natural-lands/springlake.aspx)) without the sync with another app: